42

 This will not work.

-• Optional parameters and the params type will not work together.
+type will not work together. params

-So that's all folks, I hope this has cleared up any doubts you may have had about the params keyword.
+must take single-dimensional array - a multi-dimensional one will throw an error.
+So that's all folks, I hope this has cleared up any doubts you may have had about the

+keyword.
 You can read the Microsoft docs here

 Feel free to ask questions, comment or contribute below!

-And if you're feeling generous you can buy me a coffee with the link below ( and yes its all for coffee, I drink a copius amount of it while writing β˜• )
+And if you're feeling generous you can buy me a coffee with the link below ( and yes its all for coffee, I drink a copius amount of it while writing โ )